 RBC professionals recommend players who have children and more than $1 million in assets establish a trust for estate and tax planning purposes as well as peace of mind.

-Retirement for pro athletes is different than for most people; they may only be in their 30s.
-Discussions about life after sports might include paying off all of your debts (if possible) and making income-producing investments to cover retirement expenses.
+Retirement for pro athletes is different than for most people, and discussions about life after sports might include paying off all of your debts (if possible) and making income-producing investments to cover retirement expenses.

 Many players launch second careers in real estate, fashion, broadcasting or restaurants.
 But for every George Foreman and Venus Williams who’ve been successful outside the sports arena, dozens of players have gone broke or failed in business ventures.